aiven/aiven-docs/docs/tools/cli/service/database.md

 ### `avn service database-create`

-Creates a database within an Aiven for PostgreSQL®, Aiven for MySQL or Aiven for InfluxDB® service.
+Creates a database within an Aiven for PostgreSQL® or Aiven for MySQL.

 | Parameter      | Information              |
 | -------------- | ------------------------ |